 arXiv preprint 2021

-It has been my pleasure and privilege to serve as a sole course instructor at the University of Toronto.
+It has been my pleasure and privilege to serve as a course instructor at the University of Toronto.

 Winter 2024 - CSC303: Social & Information networks, course website